din/compose/README.md

 > ❗️ Pushing and popping operations are animated by the `Router` instance.
 If you wish to prevent router from animating, you could always pass the `animated: false` property when you do a push or a pop operation.
 The replace operation is not animated by the router.

-It is also possible to observe `router.path` property to access the currently navigated keypath.
+It is also possible to observe `router.path` and `router.paths` properties to access the currently navigated keypath.
 This can be used to alter the presentation of your view:

 ```swift
 // Auth+View.swift